cognix-labs/promptlab/samples/agent_evaluation/README.md

 In the [agent_evaluation.py](agent_evaluation.py), we are using the dataset created in the previous steps to design an experiment.
 It also uses an evaluation metrics: `exact_match`.
 Please check [Metric](../../docs/README.md#metric) to learn more about evaluation metrics.
 Few key points -

 - Use the `agent_proxy` attribute to pass a function or callable class which is a wrapper to the agent or endpoint.
-- The `inference_model`, `embedding_model` are optional.
+- The `completion_model`, `embedding_model` are optional.
 The models may be necessary if they are required by any metric used in the experiment.
 If they are not used by any metric, skip them.
 - Attribute `prompt_template` is also not necessary, as we are evaluating an agent or app, not a prompt.

 ```python